FEPCOE/MC-HA/README - fep_switchover.sh.md

 **Note:** Adjust all IPs, ports, PGDATA paths, users, and replication slot names according to your environment.

 ## **4	Execution Modes**

+### **⚠️Execution Requirement⚠️ **
+This script must be executed from the current standby server only.
+Running it from the primary node can lead to incorrect role detection and potential data inconsistency.

 ### **4.1	Dry‑Run Mode (no changes made)**